Obstructions to the existence of M{\o}ller maps: Introduction and summary

-A possible physical interpretation of our results is as follows: The regularized M{\o}ller maps from pA(Q)FT \textit{do not} in general admit a so-called adiabatic limit $f\to 1$, in which the cutoff in the BV action is removed.
-More specifically, the adiabatic limit is unobstructed for examples such as interacting Klein-Gordon theories, for which our existence theorem (Theorem \ref{theo:FTexistence}) and Example \ref{ex:KGexistence} apply.
-In contrast to this, our non-existence theorem (Theorem \ref{theo:FTnonexistence}) in combination with Examples \ref{ex:CSnonexistence} and \ref{ex:YMnonexistence} shows that the regularized M{\o}ller maps for non-Abelian Chern-Simons and Yang-Mills theories do not admit such a limit.
+One possible physical interpretation of our results is as follows: The regularized M{\o}ller maps from pA(Q)FT will in general be obstructed in the `adiabatic limit' $f\to 1$ in which the cutoff in the BV action is removed.
+More specifically, this limit is unobstructed for examples such as interacting Klein-Gordon theories for which our existence theorem (Theorem \ref{theo:FTexistence}) and Example \ref{ex:KGexistence} apply.
+In contrast to this, our non-existence theorem (Theorem \ref{theo:FTnonexistence}) in combination with Examples \ref{ex:CSnonexistence} and \ref{ex:YMnonexistence} shows that the regularized M{\o}ller maps for non-Abelian Chern-Simons and Yang-Mills theories, treated perturbatively around the trivial background solution, must be obstructed in this limit.
 Since quantum M{\o}ller maps should specialize to classical ones when sending $\hbar\to 0$, we expect that these obstructions also exist for the quantum M{\o}ller maps from pAQFT.
-While our results do not imply any internal inconsistencies of the pAQFT framework, they suggest that taking the adiabatic limit $f\to 1$ could be much more subtle for gauge theories than it is for field theories without gauge symmetries.
+While our results do not imply any internal inconsistencies of the pAQFT framework, they suggest that taking the `adiabatic limit' $f\to 1$ could be much more subtle for gauge theories than it is for field theories without gauge symmetries.
+We think that it would be interesting and fruitful to carry out a detailed study of such `adiabatic limits', which due to the observations in Remark \ref{rem:background} may depend strongly on the background solution around which one perturbs.
+Unfortunately, we are currently unable to find a suitable axiomatization of `adiabatic limits' in our homological algebraic setting and hence we have to leave this problem open for future works.